SemParser: A Semantic Parser for Log Analysis: Evaluation

-We attribute its distinct superiority on precision to the awareness of semantics we extract, particularly instance-level semantics.
+We attribute~\name's distinct superiority on its precision to the awareness of semantics we extract, particularly instance-level semantics.
 Previous studies only use log template sequences to detect anomalies automatically, suffering from missing important semantics.
-Take a case in Figure~\ref{fig:case-anomalydetection} as an example, where C-Template refers to the conceptualized templates.
-The CI-pairs are either extracted explicitly and implicitly via a domain knowledge database.
+Taking a case in Figure~\ref{fig:case-anomalydetection} as an example, where C-Template refers to the conceptualized templates.
+The CI-pairs are either extracted explicitly or implicitly via a domain knowledge database.
 The green tick indicates a normal log message, while the red cross stands for an anomaly log.
-A service maintainer must understand that ``state: 500'' returned by a REST API request reflects the internal server error, while the ``state: 200'' means the request is successful based on ad-hot knowledge.
-In this way, the maintainer can easily recognize that an API request fails if the return state equals 500.
+A service maintainer must understand that ``status: 500'' returned by a REST API request reflects the internal server error, while the ``status: 200'' means the request is successful based on ad-hot knowledge.
+In this way, the maintainer can easily recognize that an API request fails if the return status equals to 500.
 Similarly, feeding semantics like (``status'', ``500'') and (``status'', ``200'') into the anomaly detection model forces the model to learn the relation between ``500'' and ``anomaly'' (or the relation between ``200'' and ``normal'').
-As a result, the model will not mistake a log containing a normal state (e.g., 200) for an anomaly.
+As a result, the model will not mistake a log containing a normal status (e.g., 200) for an anomaly.
 The instance-level semantics also resolve problems for unseen logs.
-Even if the model has never encountered the template before, it is able to correctly predict it as a normal one according to a success state code, and vice versa.
+Even if the model has never encountered the template before, it is able to correctly predict it as a normal one according to a success status code, and vice versa.
 Note that without the deliberately established CI Pairs, previous syntax-based parsers cannot distinguish the above normal v.s. anomaly status.

-Our semantic parser owns a unique advantage over directly incorporating parameters into anomaly detection techniques without any semantics.
-Because parameters (e.g., 5250c) in log messages such as project-ID, request-ID are generated differently in each running time, introducing all parameters directly without semantics will lead to a severe OOV problem.
-In summary, ~\name~ enhances performance among four mainstream anomaly detection techniques.